Forests Commission Victoria: Minor forest produce

-1950s – Post war housing boom
+1950s

 In the immediate postwar period the Forests Commission increased its intake of students at the Victorian School of Forestry to meet the demands on the States forests and the timber needs of the housing boom.
 An interactive map reveals the extent Melbourne's suburban post-war growth.

 The destruction by the 1939 fire in the Central Highlands around Melbourne and conclusion of the massive salvage operation forced a major movement of timber production into East Gippsland and northeast Victoria.
 The demands of the new sawmills in regional towns, and the shift of the timber industry to the vast untapped forests transformed logging of Victoria's native forests from small operations to ones with large capital investments in machinery and trucks.

 The advent of more powerful bulldozers, crawler tractors and geared haulage trucks dramatically changed logging practices.
 It became feasible for log trucks to haul directly from the landing in the forest to town-based sawmills within a few hours.
 Country towns then became the hub of activity, rather than the mills deeper in the forest that was characteristic of the earlier period, and settlements like Heyfield, Mansfield, Myrtleford, Orbost and Swifts Creek grew into busy centres based on the timber industry.
 Moreover, after learning valuable lessons from the 1939 bushfires and tragic loss of life the Commission used its Licensing and Royalty powers to regulate where new mills could be built.